 - Prepare the Turkey and Cheese Mixture: Chop your leftover turkey into small pieces and combine with the shredded cheese.
 Use whatever cheese you like best.
 We love sharp cheddar for this recipe, but mozzarella or a blend work great too!

-- Form the Potato Turkey Balls: Take 2 teaspoons of the turkey cheese mixture and form into 1 inch balls.
+- Form the Croquettes: Take 2 teaspoons of the turkey cheese mixture and form into 1 inch balls.
 You want to roll them tight so the turkey and cheese bind together.
 Next, take 2 tablespoons of the potato egg mixture and form a patty in the palm of your hand, place the turkey cheese ball in the center and carefully fold the potato mixture around the turkey cheese ball to make a larger ball.

 More Recipes Using Leftovers